COVID-19 Protocols and Changes – Information for our patients

 We are still filling contact lens orders.
 All contact lens orders will ship directly to patients and will not be available for pick up in the office.
 Please click here to start your order.
 Most orders will be eligible for free shipping.
 If you are using your vision insurance benefits for your order, please call 414-271-2020.
 Be prepared to give our staff your vision insurance and payment information for any remaining balance.
 Orders may also take longer than normal to process.
 Thank you for your cooperation and understanding.

 Hours of Operation

 We are open Monday – Friday from 8am – 5pm.
-All visits are by appointment only.
 Please call to make an appointment before coming to any of our locations.
 We apologize for any inconvenience this causes.
 Our call center will also be open Monday – Friday, and we will continue to have on-call doctor coverage 24 hours a day for emergencies.

 The following protocols are in effect at our offices for all patient appointments